mohamedT199/Node-database/README.md

 let's do some changes on saved data in database

+so lte's get the connection jdbc link to connect to this database